apostrophecms-legacy/apostrophe-preferences/README.md

 ## Changelog

+In version 0.5.20, a bug was fixed causing a crash if the `permissions` object does not exist in outerLayout.

 In version 0.5.19, the loader began running as middleware.
 For bc reasons, the `self.loader` method is called from the middleware, and has a new provision to gracefully ignore double invocation.

 In versions 0.5.17-0.5.18, provision was made to guarantee `req.extras.preferences` exists as an empty object even if there is no data yet.